What exactly is a BTU?

 Too many BTUs and you could find yourself paying over the odds for heat that you don’t need and being far too warm to function properly.

-For you to feel the full benefits of a radiator, and your central heating system, it is important that you select a radiator or heated towel rail that has the adequate heat output for the space it’s been selected to live in.
+It is important that you select a radiator or heated towel rail that has the adequate heat output for the space it’s been selected to live in.

 Basically, you wouldn’t put a huge triple columned radiator in a pokey little cloakroom, just as much as you wouldn’t put a small, single-panelled convector radiator in a huge open-plan sitting room.